 Developing Software for Everyone

-When it comes to universal access, several people have found that disabilities or illnesses can act as barriers to using traditional software.
+When it comes to universal access, several people with hearing or visual impairments or illnesses have found that it can become a barrier to using traditional software.
+The goal is to remove those perceived barriers and help them be able to achieve results beyond their imagination.
 This is why it is important that developers continue to work on making software as accessible as they can for a wide range of people, so everyone can benefit from the powerful tools computers offer.